 Please keep in mind that science prerequisites may not be older than 5 years, and all other prerequisites must not be older than 10 years.

-There is no preference to applicants that take their prerequisites at NAU, all applicants are considered equally.
+There is no preference for applicants that take their prerequisites at NAU, all applicants are considered equally.

 University Requirements Accordion Closed